Methodology

 - Compensation capped at $10M.
 Figures exceeding $10,000,000 are excluded as data errors.
 The highest-paid nonprofit executives (major health systems) rarely exceed $5–7M in total compensation.

 - Negative financial values clamped.
 IRS instructions specify that negative amounts should be reported as zero.
-Any negative total expenses or revenue values encountered during processing are treated as zero.
+Any negative total expenses, revenue, or compensation values encountered during processing are treated as zero.

 We prefer the median over the mean as the primary benchmark because it is inherently resistant to outliers — a practice consistent with the Candid Nonprofit Compensation Report and other industry-standard references.